Demos, talks and Media

 Simon Whitehead and his Pakefield Ferrets

-Throughout the Spring and Summer, Simon and his Pakefield Ferrets can be seen and heard across the length and breadth of the UK where during the busy show season demonstrating and displaying at over thirty events from The Game Fair, education days to other country shows, fêtes and open days.
+Throughout the Spring and Summer, Simon, his dogs and his Pakefield Ferrets can not only be seen, but definitely heard across the length and breadth of the UK.
+His busy show season sees him demonstrate and displaying at over thirty events ranging from The Game Fair, education days to other country shows, fêtes and open days.

-Simon is a unique character in modern day Britain, if not the world.
-He is one of a small band of people that make their entire living from rabbits in all of their guises.
-He is a traditional rabbit manager, author of many books including ‘Pugs and Drummers’ and the acclaimed ‘Ahead of the Game’, a book on the history, harvest, preparation and cooking of wild rabbit.
+A unique character in modern day Britain, if not the world, Simon is not only one of a small band of people that make their entire living from rabbits in all of their guises, but who educates about his passion at events and through the media and this culminates in being the author of many books including ‘Pugs and Drummers’ and the acclaimed ‘Ahead of the Game’, a book on the history, harvest, preparation and cooking of wild rabbit.

 Experience and enjoyment forms the provenance of his demonstrations.
 Simon has a unique arena demonstration and educationally and amusing are just two words used to describe how he sells the virtues of the full mechanics of ferreting to the wider world whilst enticing them into his world of ferrets, dogs and rabbits.

-Thirty minutes of education, amusing action packed unscripted drama that blossoms as he regales both his and the ferrets journey.
+Tailored to suit the event, his thirty minutes of education, amusing action packed unscripted drama blossoms as he regales both his, the dogs and the ferrets journey.
 Often copied but never bettered, this demonstration by a team who earn their living “rabbiting” is an unequalled demonstration amongst the arena events across the UK.
 Simon definitely puts the “ferret” back into ferreting.

-Not content with supplying a first-class act in the arena he also delivers a static display of some note.
+Not content with supplying a first-class act in the arena, he also delivers a static display of some note.
 Through his static display, Simon educates the world about the ferret, rabbit and how the entwined relationship between the two has played out throughout our history.
-Publication quality photographs, illustrations and a TV screen illustrate the craft he relies on to provide food, shelter and clothing for his family.
+Publication quality photographs, illustrations and a TV screen illustrate the craft he relies on to provide his food, shelter and clothing.
 In short, the art of ferreting and the welfare of working ferrets is explained in full.

 In-between demonstrations Simon, his ferrets and dogs are on hand for interaction with the public and as popular the arena demonstrations are, the static display is always a hive of activity as they are many questions to be answered, ferrets to be held and stories to be told.